cooperlees/monitord/README.md

 To do test runs (requires `systemd` and `systemd-networkd` *installed*)
 - Pending what you have enabled in your config ...

-- `cargo run -- -c monitord.conf -v`
+- `cargo run -- -c monitord.conf -l debug`

 Ensure the following pass before submitting a PR (CI checks):